Fall Meeting: Advisory Services

 Sun Belt cities continue to dominate the Top 10 overall real estate prospects, powered by strong growth, homebuilding outlook, affordability and job prospects:

 Now in its 43rd year, Emerging Trends in Real Estate® is one of the most highly regarded annual industry outlooks for the real estate and land use industry.
-It includes interviews and survey responses from nearly 1,700 leading real estate experts, including investors, fund managers, developers, property companies, lenders, brokers, advisers and consultants.
+It includes interviews and survey responses from over 2,000 leading real estate experts, including investors, fund managers, developers, property companies, lenders, brokers, advisers and consultants.

 About the Urban Land Institute